 Families can talk about relationships.
-How do Daniel and his friends show their affection for one another?
+How do Daniel and his friends show their affection for one another in Daniel Tiger's Neighborhood?
 What are your favorite things to do for your friends or your siblings?

 Kids: What problem did the characters face in this episode?
 How did it make them feel?
 How were they able to deal with it?
 What, if anything, would you have done differently?